 - Sign all checks.
 In the absence or disability of the Treasurer, checks and record keeping become the responsibility of the President until a new Treasurer is appointed.

-- Have the books audited at the termination of every other Club year by an auditor to be appointed by the Board of Directors.
+- Have the books audited at the termination of each Club year by an auditor to be appointed by the Board of Directors.

 The Sweeps Chair shall: